MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-to-azure-spring-cloud-using-azure-cli.md

     - **ID**: Set as `azure_service_principal`.
 We use this ID in a later step in this article
     - **Description**: This is optional, but recommended.

-### Install Maven and Az CLI spring-cloud extension
+### Install Maven and Azure CLI spring-cloud extension

-The sample pipeline uses Maven to build and Az CLI to deploy to the service instance.
+The sample pipeline uses Maven to build and Azure CLI to deploy to the service instance.
 When Jenkins is installed, it creates an admin account named *jenkins*.
 Ensure that the user *jenkins* has permission to run the spring-cloud extension.

 1. Connect to the Jenkins controller via SSH.